 “Data Layer” provides access to data used within the Generation Tool.
 It is collection of components which shall store data and provide read/write methods for difference type of data.

 “Cross Cutting” is collection of components which is used by all layers.
 For example, UserInterface is used by CommandLine when there is any error in input option list.
 It is also used by Validation in case there are any errors.

+Below is main flow to describe collaboration of components with others.